Paulsky/tax-switch/README.txt

 * Initial release of Tax Switch for WooCommerce.

 == Additional Information ==

+This plugin is fully open source.
+You can find the source code on [GitHub](https://github.com/Paulsky/tax-switch)

 For more information and other WordPress plugins, visit [Wijnberg Developments](https://products.wijnberg.dev/product-category/wordpress/plugins/).